 What we will ask you to do

-Men who are interested in participating will be asked to complete two phone calls, which should take about 30 minutes in total.
+Men who are interested in participating will be asked to complete an online eligibility questionnaire that will take 10 to 15 minutes to complete.
 If eligible, then we will send both you and your partner a survey by email, which can be completed online and should take 60-75 minutes to complete.

 What are the benefits to participating in this study?

 Participation involves no health risks and your confidentiality and anonymity are assured.

 As a thank you for completing the survey, both you and your partner will EACH receive a $18CDN (or $15 USD) Amazon gift card when you submit the first survey.
 We will also provide you with some online resources regarding low sexual desire and arousal in relationships and how to seek help if you wish.